eniac/Flightplan/cpuBoosters/bmv2/README.md

 Before building, the environment variable `BMV2_REPO` must be set to reference the location of the cloned `behavioral_model` repository.

+If building the Memcached booster, `Vivado_HLS` is also required.
+Vivado version 2017.1 is required.
+Install vivado 2017.1
+Set the environment variable `XILINX_DIR` to be the parent directory of the `VIVADO_HLS` directory to properly build the Memcached booster.

 One should build the behavioral model first, then run `make configure` here to apply the appropriate patches and rebuild.